 Dubai Turf Preview, Tips, Runners & Trends (Dubai World Cup Night)

-Andy Powell Content Editor
+Andy Powell Expert Guide

-2025 Dubai Turf Preview
+2026 Dubai Turf Preview

-Run during the Dubai World Cup Night at Meydan racecourse in March of each year is the Dubai Turf, a Group 1 race which is open to runners who are aged three or older (southern hemisphere) and four or older (northern hemisphere) is run over a trip of one mile and two furlongs.
+Run during the Dubai World Cup Night at Meydan racecourse in March of each year is the Dubai Turf, a Group 1 race which is open to runners who are aged three or older (southern hemisphere) and four or older (northern hemisphere) and is run over a trip of one mile and two furlongs.

-Established in 1996, the race was originally known as the Dubai Duty Free and was run on the dirt but was switched to the turf in 2000.
+Established in 1996, the race was originally known as the Dubai Duty Free and was run on the dirt, but was switched to the turf in 2000.

 Dubai Turf Information: